IBM/dsx-twitter-auto-analysis/DEVELOPING.md

 Pandas DataFrames.

-The distribution by country is charted two very different ways using matplotlib for a bar chart and Google GeoChart for an interactive world map.
+The distribution by country is charted two very different ways using Matplotlib for a bar chart and Google GeoChart for an interactive world map.

 Following the plotting, the DataFrames for by-country aggregation are cleared to free up resources.